After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Some 90,000 Americans already are deployed to the region in all branches of the military and in units that serve at sea, in the air and ashore.
 The Air Force's new F-35A Lightning II stealth fighter is among them.

-American facilities across the Middle East have meanwhile been put on high alert and Americans generally are being counseled to get out of the region.
+American facilities across the Middle East have been put on high alert, and Americans generally are being counseled to get out of the region.

-Trump and his advisers, in short, prepared in advance for any major reaction to Soleimani's death.
+Trump and his advisers, in short, prepared for any major reaction to Soleimani's death.

 The question now is whether American forces more broadly will try to simply withstand any Iranian riposte or whether their orders are to respond with greater strength.
 In other words, will American troops just defend American installations or would they go on offense against Iran itself?

-One leading Iran hawk and Trump ally, Sen. Lindsey Graham, R-S.C., said on Fox on Friday morning that he has recommended that Trump pick "economic targets" if violence escalates, specifically its oil refineries.
+One leading Iran hawk and Trump ally, Sen. Lindsey Graham, R-S.C., said on Fox on Friday morning that he has recommended that Trump pick "economic targets," specifically oil refineries, if violence escalates.

 America must impose a calculation on Tehran that more attacks on an embassy, for example, would not only involve threats to the fighters involved but also to Iran's productive infrastructure at home, Graham and others argue.